-We obtained a general understanding of the Group and the parent Company's legal and regulatory framework through enquiry of management concerning: their understanding of relevant laws and regulations; the entity's policies and procedures regarding compliance; and how they identify, evaluate and account for claims.
-We also drew on our existing understanding of the Group and the parent Company's industry and regulation.
+We obtained a general understanding of the Company's legal and regulatory framework through enquiry of management concerning: their understanding of relevant laws and regulations; the entity's policies and procedures regarding compliance; and how they identify, evaluate and account for claims.
+We also drew on our existing understanding of the Company's industry and regulation.

-We understand that the Group and the parent Company complies with the framework through having in place robust procedures and policies that are developed with and monitored by the scheme administrators and by outsourcing and taking additional professional legal, tax, actuarial and accounting advice on relevant specialist functions and areas including the preparation of financial statements and corporate tax compliance.
+We understand that the Company complies with the framework through having in place robust procedures and policies that are developed with and monitored by the scheme administrators and by outsourcing and taking additional professional legal, tax, actuarial and accounting advice on relevant specialist functions and areas including the preparation of financial statements and corporate tax compliance.

-In the context of the audit, we considered those laws and regulations: which determine the form and content of the financial statements; which are central to the Group and the parent Company's ability to conduct its business; and where failure to comply could result in material penalties.
-We identified the following laws and regulations as being of significance in the context of the Group and the parent Company:
+In the context of the audit, we considered those laws and regulations: which determine the form and content of the financial statements; which are central to the Company's ability to conduct its business; and where failure to comply could result in material penalties.
+We identified the following laws and regulations as being of significance in the context of the Company:

-The Companies Act 2006, FRS 102, FRS 103, UK corporate tax laws.
+• The Companies Act 2006, FRS 102, FRS 103, UK corporate tax laws.